loonloon/Notes/Interview-CSharp.md

         </tr>
         <tr>
             <td>Not available.</td>
-            <td>Child Tasks can propagate their exceptions to to parent Task and All child exceptions are available in AggregateException class.</td>
+            <td>Child Tasks can propagate their exceptions to to parent Task and all child exceptions are available in AggregateException class.</td>
         </tr>
         <tr>
             <td>Not available.</td>